Pat & Mat: Unreleased 50th episode

 Although the episode was pulled from distribution, a screenshot from it was posted on aiF Studio's website.
-The former Prague management later set up a new studio at the same location, animation people, and posted more screenshots on their website, which were eventually replaced with a short, silent clip of the episode.
-The episode was uploaded to YouTube in 2014, sourced from a South Korean VHS released by aiF's sister company aiF Asia in October 2002, which remains the only known instance of the episode being released on home video.
-It was released with English subtitles and removed opening and closing titles.
-The intro sequence was uploaded in 2020 from the same source.
-With aiF's liquidation in 2012, the episode was transferred to the Czech Film Archive.
+The former Prague management later set up a new studio at the same location, Animation People, and posted more screenshots on their website, which were eventually replaced with a short, silent clip of the episode.
+On August 5, 2025 the episode was uploaded on the official Pat a Mat YouTube channel.